Bách PHAN-TẤT [ɓaː˧˥k̟ faːn tə˧˥t]

 About me

-I am a PhD student @QLVL Research Group @KU Leuven, working as part of the Marie Skłodowska-Curie Actions Doctoral Network CASCADE.
-My topic is Underlying dimensions in conceptual change, in which I would apply quantitative methods to reveal and explain shifts in conceptual associations of different concepts through time.
+I am a PhD researcher at the QLVL Research Group, KU Leuven, and part of the Marie Skłodowska-Curie Actions Doctoral Network CASCADE.
+My research focuses on the underlying dimensions of conceptual change, combining quantitative and computational methods to detect, interpret, and explain shifts in conceptual associations over time.

 My research interests are: